The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 Yes4All predominantly makes just the 1-inch weight plate, making them one of the primary go-to’s for those who have a barbell fitting 1-inch plates.

-But they also make 1.15-inch plates, something we don’t see very often.
+But they also make 1.15-inch plates, which we rarely see.

-Yes4ll decided to take a very different approach whenever they make their affordable weight plates.
+Yes4ll decided to take a different approach when making affordable weight plates.

-While most of the companies carry a healthy mix of both 1-inch and Olympic weight plates, the escrow company decided to predominantly just make 1-inch plates.
-Although they do make a series of 1.15-inch plates, it’s their 1-inch standard weight plate that gets most of the attention.
+While most companies carry a healthy mix of 1-inch and cheap Olympic plates, the escrow company decided to make only 1-inch plates.
+Although they make a series of 1.15-inch plates, their 1-inch standard weight plate gets most of the attention.

 These cast iron plates are great for barbells and dumbbells that hold 1-inch size plates.